meeran2019/microservice-architecture/Overview.md

 - Jenkins pipeline support declarative and scripted pipeline.
 - Create the shared library for the java and nodejs application.
 - Shared library will call dynamically from Jenkinsfile.
-- For code repo, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/jenkins
+- For code snippet, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/jenkins

 ![Alt text](<CI CD Flow_v2.png >)